 But, I also knew I wasn’t quite done being a boutique owner.

 I knew that if I threw my hair in a bun, rolled up my sleeves, scoured the internet, read the books, hired the help and had the hard conversations, I could build an even bigger business the right way.
 A few months later, Oh, Helen Boutique opened its internet doors in honor of my late grandmother.

 Oh, Helen gave way to a community of women who began to motivate Kendra Inc. in the direction of new and uncharted territory.

 +You asked for a subscription box, and I made one.

 +You asked for advice on creating a business of your own, and I started sharing the lessons I’ve learned—in a "virtual box", packed up pretty for women to run in the direction of their dreams, with the strategies and lessons that will spare them the headaches and pulling-out-my-hair late nights I experienced as I charted my course.

 Life threw me a few hard-and-fast curve balls, and what had always been adventures in side-hustle and

 passion projects became the grace that got me through divorce and becoming a single mom.

-For a long time, I was figuring business out as I went, saying yes to every opportunity and living the roller coaster of success to success and the valleys in between.
+For a long time, I was figuring business out as I went, saying yes to every opportunity and living the roller coaster of success to success.
 I was flying by the seat of my pants—which because I owned a boutique, were very cute, but still.

 If my girls and I were going to depend on my business, I needed it to really thrive.
 And, while I’d done a lot of things, I couldn’t help but feel like it was time to pick a direction.